ocaml/merlin/README.md

 ==============

-When loading a ml file in your editor, merlin mode will search a file named .merlin in the same directory or in the first two parent directories.
+When loading a ml file in your editor, merlin mode will search a file named .merlin in the same directory or in parent directories.

 The ".merlin" allows you to integrate merlin with your project.
 Each line of this file begin with a command name followed by one argument: